 For us, the audio performance is the key reason to buy the HomePod mini.
-It's excellent for a speaker that's so small, and it really feels like the right mix of price and sound quality.
-The bass isn't too heavy, vocals aren't lost in the mix, and when you pair two minis the stereo experience is really immersive.
+It's excellent for a speaker that's so small, and it really feels like the right mix of value for money and sound quality.
+The bass isn't too heavy, vocals aren't lost in the mix, and when you pair two minis, the stereo experience is really immersive.

 However, if you don’t have an Apple Music account, you’re rather limited when it comes to music streaming.
 You can't ask the HomePod mini to play anything through Spotify – that can only be enabled through AirPlay, and requires using your phone rather than the simpler method of asking Siri to play tunes with your voice.
 Essentially, you'll need a subscription in order to make full use of your HomePod mini.